constemi/stockchase/README.md

 3. `createdb fullstack-boilerplate` (must have postgres setup locally)
 4. `cd packages/api && yarn watch`
 5. `cd packages/web && yarn start`

+### For mailers

+- Create a Sendgrid account and set a SENDGRID_API_KEY environment variable in .env
+- Create templates for each email you want to send and use the templateId in the corresponding mailer class

+### For error tracing

+- Create a Sentry account + project for each package and add the DSN to the web config and the api env variables